SSWConsulting/SSW.Rules.Content/rules/key-principles-of-rest-api-design/rule.md

 Implement rate limiting to control the number of requests per user within a time frame, protecting the API from abuse and ensuring fair resource usage.

 Provide appropriate status codes and messages (e.g., `HTTP 429`) when limits are reached to inform users clearly.

+## Extra tip - Caching

+Implement caching for frequently requested data to reduce server load and response times, enhancing the user experience.
+Cache static data responses at the client or server side where appropriate, especially for resources that don't change frequently.

+Use HTTP cache headers like `Cache-Control` and `ETag` to guide clients on when to use cached data or refresh it, balancing speed and data freshness.

+## Extra tip - Compression

+Enable compression for API responses, especially for large data payloads, to reduce bandwidth and improve loading times.

+Use GZIP or Brotli compression formats, which are widely supported and effective in reducing data sizes.

 ---